keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 - set onboard adapter as the primary GPU regardless of the PCIe slots
 - set the state after a power outage to ON; you want it to come back to life.

-### Install SSD
+#### Install SSD

 Or whatever other storage, but cheap SATA SSDs are plentiful.
 I'm using a 120GB ADATA SP550, more than adequate.

-### Insert UEFI OS install medium
+#### Insert UEFI OS install medium

 Which normally means plug in a UEFI-capable USB stick containing the installer files for your operating system, though you could use a DVD-ROM or any other means.
 The point is: get it connected so we can set UEFI up accordingly.
 Information on how to make or where to buy a USB install key for a given operating system are available from the publishers.

-### Configure UEFI boot devices
+#### Configure UEFI boot devices

 Having installed the drives, you'll want to set the order of boot devices in UEFI, and potentially make any settings relevant to a solid state drive if you have one.
 When you reboot this time, you should be ready to install an operating system.
 Or two, if you like.

 ## Install your operating system(s)

-We are essentially building a Linux rig.
+We are, essentially, building a Linux rig.
 However, for the AMD RX470 and RX480 at least, you'll need Windows for the Polaris Bios Editor and also for ATiFlash 2.74, so you're faced with the choices of making Windows available on the rig itself or moving the GPUs to a Windows rig in order to flash them.
-Suggested way of achieving this

 ### Dual boot: Windows 10 & Ubuntu 16.04.1